-ACTIVITY OPTION #6: You Are Worthy-Own Your Life!
+ACTIVITY OPTION #7: You are worthy-Own your life!

-Activity: This activity involves reviewing the worksheet and selecting multiple choice answers about our relationships to determine if there are any boundary issues that need to be addressed.
+This activity involves reviewing the worksheet and selecting multiple choice answers about our relationships to determine if there are any boundary issues that need to be addressed.
 Then, a discussion will ensue to give tips on how to strengthen or place boundaries.